 Schema helps search engines parcel data and most appropriately rank your website based on its subject matter and relevancy.
 Technical optimization also involves issues like 301 redirection, XML sitemaps, and site speed optimization.

-For roofers without knowledge of computer programming, technical optimization can be the most foreign.
-To the average eye, HTML and CSS look like nothing but gibberish.
-But Google views the code far differently than an internet user would.
+Technical optimization can be the most foreign concept for roofers without knowledge of computer programming.
+To the average eye, HTML and CSS look like gibberish.
+However, Google views the code far differently than an internet user would.

 To Google, the technical aspects of a website are essential when determining its inherent value.
 Most of all, they contribute to driving relevant users to websites that will address their needs.